 \label{sec:future_work}

-The results of the evaluation experiments show that high estimation accuracy can be obtained when the overflow detection model is used, even without dependence on the bottle.
+The evaluation experiments demonstrate that high estimation accuracy can be obtained when the overflow detection model is used, even without dependence on the bottle.
 However, the water level estimation model had an average accuracy of only 0.462, even in the bottle-dependent estimation model.
-In the future, to improve the accuracy of the water level estimation model, we are considering building a water level estimation model for each bottle and switching the estimation model used according to the results obtained from the bottle estimation model, as well as a method in which a majority decision is made based on the estimation results of five consecutive windows and the result is adopted.
+In the future, we plan to improve the accuracy by building a water level estimation model for each bottle and switching which model is used in accordance with the results obtained from the bottle estimation model, and to develop a method in which a majority decision is made on the basis of the estimation results of five consecutive windows and the result is adopted.
 We will also implement a faucet-mounted device incorporating the proposed method and evaluate its effectiveness.

 \section{Conclusion}